 This is known as a ‘chemical pregnancy’ Home pregnancy tests now detect very low levels of hcg, so these very early failed pregnancies are now picked up more often.
 This is quite common.
 Often the pregnancy test is positive before we have even missed a period.
 In our mothers day, they would not even have known they were pregnant.
 This can be one of the downsides to testing before you have missed your period.

 While this is quite rare pregnancy tests are not 100% and so it is work checking again with another test, just in case.

-The cheap pregnancy tests are 99.98% accurate.
-The reason that they are cheap is that there is minimal packaging and the test strips are quite thin, so they cost less to manufacture.
+Our pregnancy test strips are 99.98% accurate.
+The reason that they are cheaper is that there is minimal packaging with pregnancy test strips, so they cost less to manufacture.

 16) How sensitive is a 10 miu pregnancy test?